To establish a case of negligence under Nevada law, the plaintiff to prove four things:

 Call a Nevada personal injury attorney…

-If you have been injured in an accident, contact our Las Vegas personal injury attorneys for a free consultation.
+If you have been injured in an accident, contact our Las Vegas personal injury attorneys.
 We will fight for the maximum possible settlement.
 And you pay us nothing unless we win your case.